dianchia/HideSettlersArmor/README.md

 - v0.1.2 - Updated to game version 0.21.24
 - v0.1.3 - Updated to game version 0.21.25
 - v0.1.4 - Updated to game version 0.21.27
+- v0.1.5 - Now you can toggle showing armor for each slot separately at the settler's equipment page!
+Also updated to game version 0.21.29

 ## GitHub
 Bugs can be reported to [here](https://github.com/dianchia/HideSettlersArmor/issues)